harshit98/harshit98.github.io/README.md

-# Personal Website
+# Personal Blog

-Welcome to my personal website.
-This website tells about me, my achievements, blogs, travel and more!
+This is the source code for my [blog](http://harshitprasad.me).

+It's a static website powered by Jekyll.